YellowOnion/steam-runtime-tools/README.md

 ### Protecting `$HOME`

+(This feature is not being actively developed right now.)

 If we change the meaning of `/home` for a game to be a fake app-specific directory, then the game can't write random files in unknown subdirectories of $HOME, and we can be reasonably sure that uninstalling